Services to Defence projects

 The CDIC works with defence companies of all sizes on a daily basis, including the defence primes through the Global Supply Chain program.
-This means staff have a strong understanding of Australia’s defence capabilities.
+This means staff have a strong understanding of Australia’s defence industry capabilities.

 The CDIC is also forming partnerships with major Defence projects, such as continuous naval shipbuilding, to support Defence’s engagement with Australian industry.

-The CDIC can assist Defence to:
+The CDIC can help Defence to:

 - understand the capabilities of Australian companies and the health of their supply chains